Big Words for Little Scholars

 WORD TALKS FOR YEAR TWO AVAILABLE HERE ($8.00)

-WORD TALKS FOR YEAR THREE WILL BE AVAILABLE in 2024
+WORD TALKS FOR YEAR THREE WILL BE AVAILABLE in FALL 2024

 It’s been gratifying to hear from so many teachers who are using this vocabulary enrichment program in their schools.
 GT Resource Specialist Kerry DiFusco created mini-posters like the one shown below to display around her school (make a copy as a template HERE).
 She’s also been choosing books to share with students that include or hint at the meanings of the words each week- love that!
 You can find her WOW Word story list for the 1st 9 weeks HERE.